Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/mmd_finetune_component.md

 # 2. Outputs
 1. _output_dir_pytorch_ (custom_model, required)

-    The folder containing finetuned model output with checkpoints, model config, optimzer and scheduler states and random number states in case of distributed training.
+    The folder containing finetuned model output with checkpoints, model config, optimizer and scheduler states and random number states in case of distributed training.

 2. _output_dir_mlflow_ (URI_FOLDER, optional)

-    Output dir to save the finetuned model as mlflow model.
+    Output directory to save the finetuned model as mlflow model.

 # 4. Run Settings

 This setting helps to choose the compute for running the component code. **For the purpose of finetune, gpu compute should be used**.
-We recommend using Standard_NC6s or Standard_NC6s_v3 compute.
+We recommend using Standard_NC6s_v3 compute.

 > Select *Use other compute target*